-- 2a) Any person may compete in a WCA competition if they: - 2a1) Comply with WCA Regulations. - 2a2) Meet the competition requirements, which must be clearly announced before the competition. - 2a3) Are not suspended by WCA Board. - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete. - 2c) Competitors register by providing all information required by the organization team (including: name, country, date of birth, gender, contact information, selected events). - 2c1) A competitor is not eligible to compete without a completed registration, as determined by the organization team. - 2d) A competitor's name, country, gender, and competition results are considered public information.
-All other personal information is considered confidential, and must not be disclosed to outside organizations/persons without the consent of the competitor. - 2e) Competitors must represent a country of which they hold citizenship.
-The WCA Delegate should verify citizenship standing by means of documents (e.g. a passport) at their first competition.
-If a competitor is found ineligible to represent the country under which they have registered, the competitor may be disqualified retroactively and/or suspended, at the discretion of the WCA Board. - 2e1) The eligible countries are defined by the WCA List of Recognized Countries. - 2e2) Competitors with updates to their citizenship status may change their country of representation in their first competition of a calendar year. - 2e3) Competitors who have no citizenship may compete as "Stateless". - 2f) Competitors must obey venue rules and conduct themselves in a considerate manner. - 2g) Competitors must remain quiet when inside the designated competition area.
+- 2a) Any person may compete in a WCA competition if they: - 2a1) Comply with WCA Regulations. - 2a2) Meet the competition requirements, which must be clearly announced before the competition. - 2a3) Are not suspended by WCA Board. - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete.

+• 2c) Competitors register by providing all information required by the organization team (including: name, country, date of birth, gender, contact information, selected events).

+- 2c1) A competitor is not eligible to compete without a completed registration, as determined by the organization team.

+• 2d) A competitor's name, country, gender, and competition results are considered public information.
+All other personal information is considered confidential, and must not be disclosed to outside organizations/persons without the consent of the competitor.

+• 2e) Competitors must represent a country of which they hold citizenship.
+The WCA Delegate should verify citizenship by means of documents (e.g. a passport) at their first competition.
+If a competitor is found ineligible to represent the country under which they have registered, the competitor may be disqualified retroactively and/or suspended, at the discretion of the WCA Board.

+- 2e1) The eligible countries are defined by the WCA List of Recognized Countries. - 2e2) Competitors with updates to their citizenship status may change their country of representation before or at their first competition of a calendar year.
+Exception: if the competitor loses citizenship of the country which they were previously representing, they must change the country of representation before or at their next competition.

+- 2e3) Competitors who have no citizenship may compete as "Stateless". - 2f) Competitors must obey venue rules and conduct themselves in a considerate manner.

+• 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.